Gweedore hosts a week of music, sport and cultural activities at the inaugural Féile Gaoth Dobhair.

-This corner of the Donegal Gaeltacht has all kind of entertainment on offer.
+This corner of the Donegal Gaeltacht has all kinds of entertainment on offer.
 Saturday night saw brains being wracked and tough questions answered in Amharclann Ghaoth Dobhair during a ‘Question Time’ style quiz, where the Kerry team emerged victorious.

-An impressive parade on Sunday, with three marching bands and fifteen floats sponsored by local organisations and businesses made its way from Bunbeg via Derrybeg to the playing fields at Magheragallon for the football tournament with where teams from each Gaeltacht battled it out for the honour of winning Corn na Gaeltachta cup.
+An impressive parade on Sunday, with three marching bands and fifteen floats sponsored by local organisations and businesses, made its way from Bunbeg via Derrybeg to the playing fields at Magheragallon for the football tournament with where teams from each Gaeltacht battled it out for the honour of winning Corn na Gaeltachta cup.

 In addition to a choice of céilís each night, the cabaret contest was also popular.
 Teams from the Gaeltachtaí of Cork, Donegal, Connemara and Rathcairn performed, with the latter taking home the laurels this evening.

 Bringing the Gaeltacht communities together in a convivial atmosphere is what it’s all about, says festival chairman Seán Ó Colmáin, who is very pleased with both the standard on the GAA pitch and the success of all the social and cultural events,

 Cloisfeá na canúintí agus na Gaelgeoirí ann as gach áit don tír agus bhíos fhéin lán-sásta le sin.